pminmin/RoomAI/roomai/README.md

 #### 1. Info

-Info is the information sent by env to player.
-Info is consisted of private_state、 public_state and person_state.
+Info is the information sent by env to Player.
+Info is consisted of Public_State and Person_State.
+Private_State contains information, which is hidden from all players.
+There are same Person_States, each one corresponding to a player.
+Person_State contains information, which is available for the corresponding player and hidden from other players.
+Public_State contains information, which is available for all players.

 <pre>